WHAT IS THE arts to impact FUND

 By applying for the Arts to Impact Fund, all applicants have agreed to the Terms & Conditions.
 Please ensure you have read and understood the Terms & Conditions before beginning your application.

-- Social Innovation Fund Ireland will retain 50% of the match uplift from Government for administrative costs, project management and programme costs.
+- Social Innovation Fund Ireland will match donations by providing a 50% uplift on funds secured.
+50% of the total match uplift received from Government covers administrative costs, project management, and programme costs (see “Funding Requirements” above for a breakdown of the funding mechanism).

 - All applicants warrant that they are over 18 years of age.